 - Cleanliness and sanitization: While face covering policies and physical distancing measures are loosening, Disney World's cleaning measures are not.
 Disney has increased cleaning and disinfection measures, and will continue to hold this standard.
 Each visit, we see cast members sanitizing the ride vehicles, tables and other high-touch surfaces frequently.
-Hand sanitizer dispensers and hand-washing stations are located throughout the park.

 - Face coverings: As of June 15, face coverings are optional for fully vaccinated guests in all areas, except on Disney transportation.
-Face coverings must be worn by guests ages 2 and older (including those who have already gotten the COVID-19 vaccine), as well as cast members, at all times, except for dining, swimming and designated mask relaxation areas.
-(If actively eating or drinking, you should remain stationary.)
-All face coverings must be made with at least two layers of breathable materials, fully cover the nose and mouth and be secured by ear loops or head ties.
+Face coverings must be worn by all unvaccinated guests ages 2 and older in all indoor locations.
+Face coverings must be made with at least two layers of breathable materials, fully cover the nose and mouth and be secured by ear loops or head ties.
 Neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes of any kind are not acceptable face coverings.
-However, face coverings can have a transparent plastic panel, as long as the panel contains no openings and is attached to the fabric on all sides.
-There are no exceptions or alternatives for people with medical reasons.
-Even if you have already received a COVID-19 vaccine, you are still required to wear a mask.